 Just a few years ago, I considered shopping as a hobby.
 I loved the thrill of finding a good deal and the excitement that came when buying something new.
 It was an instant “high” which I quickly became addicted to.

-For me, shopping seemed harmless.
+I used to think my shopping hobby was harmless.
 It’s become socially acceptable for a woman to enjoy shopping and showing off her shopping haul to family and friends.
 I mean, there’s a reason why fashion hauls are so popular on social media – it’s an effective bonding behavior between the viewer and the social media creator.

 People love showing what they’ve purchased because it feels like it’s part of their identity in some way.
 And we love watching because we’re curious and it seems like an innocent way to get inspired.
 Right?

-Sometimes our “shop till you drop” behavior can lead to compulsive spending and financial distress.
-Sometimes we lose control of our urge to shop, despite the serious negative consequences.
-If you’re a shopaholic, you may feel like you’re on an emotional roller coaster.
+Sometimes our “shop till you drop” behavior can lead to compulsive buying and financial distress.
+Sometimes we feel like we’re out of control, despite the serious negative consequences.
+If you think you’re a shopaholic, you may feel like you’re on an emotional roller coaster.

 - 10 tricks to kick your shopping habit